elastic/integrations/packages/pps/docs/README.md

 This module has been tested against `Pleasant Password Server Version 7.11.44.0 `.
 It should however work with all versions.

+## Requirements

+Elastic Agent must be installed.
+For more details and installation instructions, please refer to the [Elastic Agent Installation Guide](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

+### Installing and managing an Elastic Agent:

+There are several options for installing and managing Elastic Agent:

+### Install a Fleet-managed Elastic Agent (recommended):

+With this approach, you install Elastic Agent and use Fleet in Kibana to define, configure, and manage your agents in a central location.
+We recommend using Fleet management because it makes the management and upgrade of your agents considerably easier.

+### Install Elastic Agent in standalone mode (advanced users):

+With this approach, you install Elastic Agent and manually configure the agent locally on the system where it’s installed.
+You are responsible for managing and upgrading the agents.
+This approach is reserved for advanced users only.

+### Install Elastic Agent in a containerized environment:

+You can run Elastic Agent inside a container, either with Fleet Server or standalone.
+Docker images for all versions of Elastic Agent are available from the Elastic Docker registry, and we provide deployment manifests for running on Kubernetes.

+Please note, there are minimum requirements for running Elastic Agent.
+For more information, refer to the  [Elastic Agent Minimum Requirements](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html#elastic-agent-installation-minimum-requirements).

+### Enabling the integration in Elastic:

+1. In Kibana navigate to Management > Integrations.
+2. In "Search for integrations" top bar, search for `Pleasant Password Server` or `PPS`.
+3. Select the "Pleasant Password Server" integration from the search results.
+4. Select "Add Pleasant Password Server" to add the integration.
+5. Add all the required integration configuration parameters.
+6. Select "Save and continue" to save the integration.

 ## Log samples
 Below are the samples logs of the respective category: